 Minimum Down Payments

-Are you looking for that new dream home, or anything that will get you out of your current rental property so you can officially become a homeowner?
+Are you looking for that new dream home, or anything that will get you out of your current situation so you can officially become a homeowner?

 If so, what is the minimum amount you are required to put down?

 Below are three different purchase price categories.
 Each one has their own minimum down payment requirements and we have included some important notes to also consider at those prices.

 | $1-$500,000 | Minimum 5% Down Payment |

 The lowest amount you need as a cash down payment for a purchase up to $500,000 is only 5% of the purchase price.